f1337/f1337.github.io/tradecraft/README.md

 ## Product/iteration planning meetings

 - Monthly formal product/iteration planning, to adjust priorities and workstreams.
 This is where big goalpost moves can happen.
-- Review past month's decisions from re-planning meetings (if any).
+- Review past month's decisions from re-planning meetings (if any, include ADRs).
 - Prioritization, not estimation.
 The best estimates are still only bets.
 - Time-boxed effort, not deadlines.
 How much time are we willing to spend/risk?
 - Record *all* decisions.